Ocelot-Xuan/Ocelot-Xuan/README.md

 ### Hi there 👋

-- 📖 I'm currently an undergraduate student in UESTC, majoring in Networking.
+- 📖 I'm currently an undergraduate student in **UESTC**, majoring in Networking.
-- 🔭 I'm studying Internet of Things(IoT), working on Low power IoT & Wireless sensing.
+- 🔭 I'm studying **Internet of Things**(IoT), working on Low power IoT & Wireless sensing.
 - 🪛 I'm interested in embedded system developing and hardware designing.
 - 💡 No boundaries in technology.
 No end to exploration.